Nyssa biflora

+Nyssa biflora, commonly referred to as the swamp tupelo, or swamp black-gum is a species of tupelo that lives in wetland habitats in the United States.

+Taxonomy

+Some authors treat swamp tupelo as a variety, Nyssa sylvatica var. biflora, of black tupelo (N. sylvatica).
+Genetic data suggest that Nyssa sylvatica and N. biflora are separate species, and Zhou et al. (2018) further propose that the northwest Florida coastal endemic N. ursina is a subspecies of N. biflora.

+Description

+Swamp tupelo can be distinguished from black tupelo by its smaller leaves, which are less than 2.5 or 3 in, more commonly oblanceolate or narrow elliptic than the broader black gum leaves, although the morphology is variable.
+The seeds are more deeply grooved than those of black tupelo.
+Compared to water tupelo, N. aquatica, swamp tupelo also has much smaller leaves.
+The crown of the tree appears narrow and irregular.
+Under optimal growth conditions, swamp tupelo can reach heights of 100 ft or more.
+The base of the tree is commonly enlarged into a buttress as the tree grows larger and the bark bears fissures irregularly.

+Geographic distribution and habitat

-Nyssa biflora, commonly referred to as the swamp tupelo, or swamp black-gum is a species of tupelo that lives in wetland habitats.
-Swamp tupelo grows chiefly in the coastal plains from Delaware, eastern Maryland, and southeastern Virginia, south to southern Florida and west to eastern Texas.
+Swamp tupelo grows chiefly in the coastal plains from New Jersey, Delaware, eastern Maryland, and southeastern Virginia, south to southern Florida and west to eastern Texas.
 Its range extends north up the Mississippi Valley to southern Arkansas and west and south Tennessee.

 The swamp tupelo grows in humid warm climates.
 It not only tolerates flooding but actually thrives under those conditions.
 It is seldom found on sites that are not inundated much of the growing season.
 Swamp tupelo grows in headwater swamps, strands, ponds, river bottoms, bays, estuaries, and low coves.
 Normally it does not grow in the deeper parts of swamps or overflow river bottoms.

 The type of water regime is more important to growth of swamp tupelo than the soil type.
 Best growth is achieved on sites where the soil is continuously saturated with very shallow moving water.
 Growth can be reduced as much as 50 percent when the water is stagnant, as in ponds.
 Intermittent flooding, with periodic drying cycles, or continuous deep flooding even by moving water, also reduces growth.